 My friend was justifiably furious.
 She is the mother of two young children and has parents with underlying health conditions.

-The woman just laughed, took her purchase and left.
+The woman laughed again, took her purchase and left.

 Humans are stupid.
 Humans are self-centered.
 Humans are oblivious.
 And some humans are just assholes.